nagarajarchak/FYPResources/README.md

-# MLDLPapers
+# FYPResources
-Exhaustive list of ML research papers.
-This repository contains CNN and RNN research papers.
+This repository contains Convolutional Neural Networks research papers for classification of lung cancer.